A Step-by-Step Guide to Becoming a UMGSA Councillor

 2. Complete the Council Nomination Form

 If there’s no councillor representing your department, and you’re interested in representing your department on the UMGSA Council, then you need to complete a Council Nomination Form.
-You’ll need 10 signatures from fellow graduate students in your department to endorse you, OR you need to prove that you’ve been elected by your department’s graduate student association.
+You’ll need 10 signatures from fellow graduate students in your department to endorse you, OR you need to prove that you’ve been elected by your department’s graduate student association (see step one).
 You’ll also need your departmental secretary to sign the form.
 Once you’ve completed the form, proceed to step three:

 3. Get to Know Our Policies

 If you’re going to sit on the UMGSA Council, you should read up on how our organization works in order to be the most effective councillor possible.
-The first two policies are especially important!
+Our Governance and Operations Manual lots of information about the UMGSA, but as a Councillor you’ll want to pay particular attention to the following sections:

-- If you’re interested in running for an Executive position, or want to know more about how UMGSA elections work, take a look at our Elections Policy Manual.
+- If you’re interested in running for an Executive position, or want to know more about how UMGSA elections work, take a look at our Election and Referendum Manual.

 - Our Clubs Policy and Procedure Manual describes how you can get your student club recognized by the UMGSA.